-Research shows the most effective treatment plan for Huntington’s disease is holistic — one that treats the “whole person” with cognitive skill building, supplements, an anti-inflammatory diet and appropriate physical activity.
+A somewhat effective treatment plan for Huntington’s disease may be holistic — one that treats the “whole person” with cognitive skill building, supplements, an anti-inflammatory diet and appropriate physical activity.

-What else besides medications might be able to help stall the progression of Huntington’s disease?
+What else besides medications might be able to help reduce symptoms of Huntington’s disease?
 Here are several ways that practitioners are now managing HD symptoms: